flocked/FZUIKit/README.md

 ### NSMagnificationGestureRecognizer extension

-- Velocity: The velocity of the magnification in scale factor per second.
+- `velocity`: The velocity of the magnification in scale factor per second.

 ### DisplayLinkeTimer